Wood & Wire: 2011-2017: Formation, Wood & Wire, The Coast, and Live at the Historic Scoot Inn

-On April 8, 2016, they released their first live album, Live at the Historic Scoot Inn.
+On April 8, 2016, they released their first live album Live at the Historic Scoot Inn.

 2018-present: North of Despair, Grammy Nomination, and No Matter Where It Goes From Here

 They recorded their 3rd studio album, North of Despair, at The Zone in Dripping Springs, Texas.
 They cut the tracks to mostly live tape, with little editing.
 This is their first album with Billy Bright added to the lineup.
 This is also their first album to be released by the local Austin record label, Blue Corn Music.
-They released the music video for, Just Don't Make 'Em, on March 21, 2018, the video was shot at Austin's Graffiti Park and around town.
+They released the music video for Just Don't Make 'Em on March 21, 2018; the video was shot at Austin's Graffiti Park and around town.
 The song is about Kamel's grandfather and their piece of family property in Llano.
-The band was inspired after seeing Willie Nelson perform at his ranch in Luck, Texas, and they created, Kingpin, as a "traveling tune."
+The band was inspired after seeing Willie Nelson perform at his ranch in Luck, Texas, and they created Kingpin as a "traveling tune."
 They made a music video for the song from video footage from a show at one of their favorite Austin music venues, Mohawk.
 North of Despair was released on April 13, 2018.
 It earned them their first Grammy Award Nomination for the 2019 61st Grammy Award ceremony for Best Bluegrass Album.
 The same day of their nomination, they were also awarded a $20,000 at the Black Fret Ball.

 The production process of their 4th album was being wrapped up at the end of February 2020, they were “pretty much done with it.”
 The album was recorded at The Zone in Dripping Springs, Texas.
 They decided to wait to release the album due to the COVID-19 pandemic and decided to release it on August 28, 2020.
 Like their last album, it was released through Blue Corn Music.
-The lead single is called, Pigs, and was released on July 9, 2020.
+The lead single, called Pigs, was released on July 9, 2020.
 The track is “social commentary for sure — mostly around money.
 Money, divisive profit-driven news cycles, profits over people, constant consumption and waste — you know all of those uplifting modern hypocrisies.”
 They had to scrap plans to make videos and they reached out to their friend, Danny Barnes, who draws comics to draw some pictures.
 And Kamel started to make a video with lyrics around the pictures and added basic animation to it.